solargis/solargis-python/README.md

 await tmy_client.retrieve_all_data()
 ```

- > Note: if you want to run this code outside Jupyter notebook, see [Using outside Jupyter notebooks](using-outside-jupyter-notebooks).
+ > Note: if you want to run this code outside Jupyter notebook, see Using outside Jupyter notebooks.

  > Note: The time zone is automatically determined from coordinates and may differ from the actual political time zone.
 Always check file header for time zone info.

-In the `add_request()` method, you can specify any subset of [parameters for the TMY request](https://kb.solargis.com/apidocs/generate-tmy-data).
+In the `add_request()` method, you can specify any subset of [parameters for the TMY request]([https://kb.solargis.com/apidocs/generate-tmy-data](https://kb.solargis.com/apidocs/get-requestis-for-tmy-data)).

 If you wish to process the data right away, you can also call the `retreive_data` method with `create_dataframes=True`:
 ```py